Quantum spin systems on infinite lattices: Banach and -algebras

 \begin{exercise} Prove these claims. \end{exercise}

 A Banach algebra already has a rich structure.
 However, it turns out that if we demand one extra condition on the norm, we can do much more.
 This extra condition is what defines a $C^*$-algebra.
-Such algebras will be used to model the observables in quantum mechanical systems. \begin{definition} A \emph{$C^*$-algebra} $\alg{A}$ is a Banach $*$-algebra such that the $C^*$-property holds: $\|A^*A\| = \|A\|^2$. \end{definition} Note that in the condition that $\|A^*\| = \|A\|$ for a Banach algebra follows from the $C^*$-property and submultiplicativity ($\|AB\| \leq \|A\|\|B\|$) of the norm.
+Such algebras will be used to model the observables in quantum mechanical systems. \begin{definition} A \emph{$C^*$-algebra} $\alg{A}$ is a Banach $*$-algebra such that the norm satisfies the $C^*$-property: $\|A^*A\| = \|A\|^2$ for all $A \in \alg{A}$. \end{definition} Note that the condition that $\|A^*\| = \|A\|$ for a Banach algebra follows from the $C^*$-property and submultiplicativity ($\|AB\| \leq \|A\|\|B\|$) of the norm.
 The converse however is not true, so not any Banach $*$-algebra is a $C^*$-algebra.
 If a $C^*$-algebra has a unit $I$, it follows automatically that $\| I \| = 1$.
 Most (if not all) of the $C^*$-algebras in these notes are unital.
 In cases where it makes a difference, we will only give proofs in the unital case.
 Nevertheless, let us briefly mention two useful techniques in dealing with non-unital algebras.
 First of all, let $\alg{A}$ be a non-unital $C^*$-algebra.
 Then $\alg{A}$ can always be embedded into a unital algebra $\widetilde{\alg{A}}$, defined as

 Addition and the $*$-operation act componentwise, multiplication is defined by $(A, \lambda)(B, \mu) = (\mu A + \lambda B + AB, \lambda\mu)$.
 A norm is defined by